How and When Do I Apply For Financial Aid?

 Students who wish to apply for need-based scholarships must complete both the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE.
 Parental income and assets must be included on the PROFILE regardless of the student’s age or marital status.
-The 2012-13 FAFSA and PROFILE are based on 2011 income, and it’s best to complete the 2011 tax returns before completing the financial aid forms.
+The 2017-18 FAFSA and PROFILE are based on 2015 income.

 Students who wish to apply for federal loans only can complete just the FAFSA.
 Only the student (and spouse) information is required on the FAFSA.